rajatporwal/native-chat-app/README.md

 - Recent chats window
 - Automated reply in 5 secs once message is delivered
-- In memory persistence of chats
+- In memory persistence of chats using Redux (we can also use async storage)

 Screenshots